The day after a tax filing deadline can be stress-free or stressful 🤦

 Filing and Paying Late

-If you failed to file or pay your second quarter 2018 941 Form by July 31st this is what you can expect coming down the pipeline.
+If you failed to file or pay your third quarter 2019 941 Form by October 31st this is what you can expect coming down the pipeline.

 A failure-to-file on time results in a 5% penalty of the total tax amount due.
 You will be charged an additional 5% each month the return is late, for up to 5 months.

 You will be penalized for paying late.
 Initially, this will be .5% of the unpaid tax amount and will be charged each month following the payment due date.
 The penalty increases to 1% of the tax amount ten days following a notice that they intended to levy.

 This notice is a final warning that the IRS is prepared to legally seize your property to satisfy the unpaid tax debt.
 The IRS can garnish wages, withdraw money from your bank account or possess other personal property.
 However, the penalty will be capped at 25% of the total tax due.